The 10 Best Suburbs to Live in SYDNEY: Reviewed and Ranked in 2024

 • Proximity to CBD: 9/10

-Its proximity to Sydney’s CBD, enhanced by excellent public transport, makes it ideal for professionals, while its transformation from industrial roots to a residential hotspot provides a charming blend of architectural styles.
-The suburb’s thriving cafe culture and diverse dining options cater to all tastes, establishing it as a foodie’s haven.
+Alexandria’s proximity to Sydney’s CBD, enhanced by excellent public transport, makes it ideal for professionals, while its transformation from industrial roots to a residential hotspot provides a charming blend of architectural styles.
+Alexandria’s thriving cafe culture and diverse dining options cater to all tastes, establishing it as a foodie’s haven.
 Alexandria is also rich in recreational spaces like parks, fostering a strong sense of community and outdoor lifestyle.

 Alexandria tops our list for its well-rounded offering of excellent schools, green spaces, and a lively dining and entertainment scene.
 The suburb is conveniently located close to the CBD and boasts good public transport options.